 Why Automation testing?

-– So automate your testing procedure when you have the lot of regression work.
+– So automate your testing procedure when you have a lot of regression work.

 How will you test such a web application?
 How will you create those many users manually and simultaneously?
 Well, a very difficult task if done manually.

 – Automate your load testing work for creating virtual users to check the load capacity of your application.

 3) You are testing application where the code is changing frequently.
 You have almost the same GUI but functional changes are more so testing rework is more.

 What are the Risks associated in Automation Testing?

 There are some distinct situations where you can think of automating your testing work.
 I have covered some risks of automation testing here.
-If you have taken decision of automation or are going to take sooner then think of following scenarios first.
+If you have taken the decision of automation or are going to take sooner then think of following scenarios first.

 1) Do you have skilled resources?